-This needs to be broken down into two sections.
-Funds are required to buy the land and cash-flow/funding is needed to build the development.
+Firstly, lets break it down into the two separate stages, where funds are required.
+Funds or a loan are required to purchase the land and secondly, funds (cash-flow) is needed to build the development.

 Buying the land

-The developer will set up an SPV so each development site has its own entity and depending on how the build is funded the developer will ring-fence the monies used exclusively for a development.
+The developer will set up an SPV so each development site has its own entity and funding/loans/deposits taken should all be ring-fenced by this SPV, so all monies are used exclusively for the development only.

 Commonly the land is purchased with use of: